 Pour fruit puree into the molds.
 To make fun patterns, add 2 tablespoons of pure milk in between the same amount of fruit puree.
 Dip a spoon in and lightly swirl it around to make swirly patterns.

 Place in freezer for at least 5 hours.
 When ready, take molds out and run the outside under warm water for 10 to 15 seconds and pop the popsicles out.
 Enjoy!
-This recipe makes around 10 popsicles, depending on the size of your molds.

 Let’s face it!
 It’s always HOT in the Philippines no matter the rain or typhoons.
 Even if we’re gluten intolerant, we need to keep cool, eh?
 Ice creams are one if not the best and most delicious way.
 It’s tough that gluten can sneak up at us in processed food and can be stealthily there even in frozen treats that we buy.
 It’s not so easy to spot that chocolate chip cookie dough or brownie chunks are gluten laced, when they are lumped into delicious creamy goodness.